Thursday, September 16, 2021

 Down the hall from us both lived the building's Superintendent and his wife; Mr. And Mrs. John Bucholtz.
 What makes this even more remarkable is that he was an ex Nazi soldier who was captured and imprisoned in North Carolina.
 At the end of the war he was allowed to stay, and bought his wife over.
 He became Superintendent of 1310 Avenue R. in 1961 when the building was just completed.

-Every year at Rosh Hashanah the building, with it's 7 floors and 72 apartments, was filled with the smells of all the holiday cooking.
-All Kosher, as most of the building, with few exceptions, was Jewish.
+Every year at Rosh Hashanah the building, with it's 7 floors and 72 apartments, was filled with the smells of all the holiday cooking, which was all Kosher, as most of the building, with few exceptions, was Jewish.

 Mrs. Bucholtz was an excellent cook herself, but not being Jewish was not involved in the preparations for any of the holidays.
-This story concerns Rosh Hashanah when I was about 11 years old.
+This story concerns the preparations for Rosh Hashanah when I was about 11 years old.

 Mr. Gold was a wise man.
-He frequently took me on walks to the western side of Coney Island Avenue, which was heavily Orthodox.
+He frequently took me on walks to the western side of Coney Island Avenue, which, even then, was heavily Orthodox.
 He did this for a reason.
 He would bring things, mostly envelopes containing cash, and point to a particular brick home and instruct me to ring the bell, hand the envelopes to whoever answered, and never divulge his name.

 He explained to me that this was a Mitzvah, something his religion required him to perform.
 Charity without vanity if you will.
-At 9 years old this made no sense, but I enjoyed the walks, the talks, and of course the $1 he always gave me for my help.
-I now know better and should never have taken the money, but $1 back then went a long way at the candy store, where it invariably went.
+At 11 years old this made no sense, but I enjoyed the walks, the talks, and of course the $1 he always gave me for my help.
+I now know better and should never have taken the money, but $1 back then went a long way at the candy store, where it was invariably squandered.

 These Mitzvah's continued until I turned 13.
 After my Bar Mitzvah the walks, talks and deliveries continued, but without recompense.
 As an adult it was now expected of me to help perform these deeds, which were not very difficult.
 Besides, if you knew Mr. Gold, it was a pleasure just to be with him, walking and talking.